A Model to Measure the Spread Power of Rumors: Experiments and Results

-This experiment aims to answer Question 4 in section \ref{Sec:Problem}.
+In this section, two experiments are carried out to assess the effect of the SPR score in the rumors classification.
+This experiment aims to answer Question 4 in Section \ref{Sec:Problem}.
 For this purpose, two experiments are carried out to assess the effect of the SPR score in the rumors classification.
 In the first experiment, the classification of two classes of FR and TR is performed based on the set of content-based features.
 These features include a set of features used in previous studies and a set of new features proposed in this study (Tables \ref{tbl: 1}, \ref{tbl: Newsworthy features}, and \ref{tbl: Ambiguity features}).
-In the second experiment, the SPR factor is added to these feature set, and the process of rumors classification is done using the RF classifier.
-Table \ref{tbl: 8} shows the result of the evaluation metrics of Precision (P), Recall (R), and F-measure (F1) to evaluate the SPR and its impact on rumors detection.
-As shown in Table \ref{tbl: 8}, the SPR factor as a new feature has been instrumental in classifying rumors, and the F-measure has been improved from 0.762 to 0.828.
+In the second experiment, the SPR factor is added to these feature sets, and the process of rumors classification is done using the RF classifier.